 A Prayer for an Absent Father

-If your father was absent — physically, emotionally, or both — the ache is real and valid.
+The ache of an absent father—physically or emotionally—is real and valid.
 You may feel torn between wanting to pray for him and feeling angry that he was not there.
 Both can be true at the same time.
 God is big enough to hold your grief and your prayer in the same hand.

 “Father of the fatherless and protector of widows is God in his holy habitation.”– Psalm 68:5 (ESV)